-And you can play on Snow Mountain through February 19, 2014.
-A Snow Mountain pass or Mountain Member PLUS pass is required to play.
+And you can play on Snow Mountain through February 25, 2018.
+Though your Adventure pass or Mountain Membership gets you in to Stone Mountain Christmas, a Snow Mountain pass or Mountain Member PLUS pass is required to play at Snow Mountain.
 If you’re not familiar with Snow Mountain, here are the basics:

 - In the Snow Zone, kids can play at Penguin Run (turrets, tunnels, & mid-sized slides), build a snowman, shoot snowballs at targets, or build an igloo.

 - Kids ages three & under can play in the Little Angels section.

 - New for 2017-2018: Galactic Tubing.
 If your Snow Mountain session includes the 6:00 p.m. hour or later, your experience will include music, laser lights overhead, & LED lights all around “dancing” to the beat.

 Want to head out on the cheap?
 Take advantage of one of these deals: